Raise your hand if you make a list of New Year’s resolutions to accomplish every year. (Go, you!)

 If you didn’t raise your hand on the second question, you’re not alone: Turns out only eight percent of people actually achieve their New Year’s resolutions.
-One of the toughest nuts to crack on your list has probably been that “Lose Weight” resolution, right?
+One of the toughest nuts to crack on your list has probably been that “lose weight and get fit” resolution, right?

 1. Don’t Rely on Exercise Alone